Ken Hubbs: Personal life

 In 1964, Topps issued a special card for Hubbs with a black band and reverse white text reading, "In Memoriam" on the card face.
 The card was numbered 550.

-On June 26, 2002, the Chicago Cubs honored Hubbs' memory, with “Ken Hubbs Memorial” day at Wrigley Field.
+In 2002, the Chicago Cubs honored Hubbs' memory, with “Ken Hubbs Memorial” day at Wrigley Field.
 Fans in attendance received a replica of his 1962 Topps Rookie Baseball card.

+Ken Hubbs Award

+The Ken Hubbs Award has been presented by the Ken Hubbs Foundation since its inception in 1964 to the top high school athletes in the greater San Bernardino, California.
+The award was split into boys and girls winners in 2012, with the Keith Hubbs Winner award for high character added in 2019.
+Notable winners include Pro Football Hall of Fame player Ronnie Lott (1977), MLB player Greg Colbrunn (1987), Olympic runner Ryan Hall (2001), NFL player Kenny Clark (2013), and Heisman Trophy winner Jayden Daniels.